 But more than anything he misses his Bears.
 Doubly difficult for both McMahon and Foster has been their inability to share in a championship season.

 For many it has been long season.
 For Foster and McMahon it has been no season.
-No gym, no game, no fun.
+No gym, no game, no connection, no fun.
 A cold winter.